Jan20/blog/docs/assets/posts/guides/005_containerize_flask_applications/005_containerize_flask_applications.md

 ```

-All dependencies required by Flask can be stored inside a requirements.txt file, so that they can be fetched and installed during the image build process.
+Flask requires a range of dependencies that are defined in a requirements.txt file, so that they can be fetched and installed during the image's build process.

 <b>requirements.txt</b>